Box-ball system: soliton and tree decomposition of excursions: Preliminaries and notation

 \subsection{Box-Ball System}

 The \emph{Box-Ball System} (BBS) \cite{TS} is a discrete-time cellular automaton.
 We start considering a finite number of balls evolving on the infinite lattice $\mathbb Z$.
-The elements of $\mathbb Z$ are identified with the boxes.
-A configuration of balls is codified by $\eta\in \{0,1\}^\mathbb Z$, that is, by a doubly infinite sequence of $1's$ and $0's$, corresponding respectively to balls and to empty boxes.
-Pictorially a particle will be denoted by $\bullet$ while an empty box by $\circ$.
+The elements of $\mathbb Z$ are called boxes.
+A configuration of balls is codified by $\eta\in \{0,1\}^\mathbb Z$, that is, by a doubly infinite sequence of $1's$ and $0's$, corresponding respectively to the boxes occupied by balls and the empty boxes.
+Pictorially a ball will be denoted by $\bullet$ while an empty box by $\circ$.

 There are several equivalent ways of defining the evolution.
 We denote by $T:\{0,1\}^{\mathbb Z}\to\{0,1\}^{\mathbb Z}$ the operator defining the evolution in one single step.
 This means that the configuration $\eta$ evolves in a single step into the configuration $T\eta$.
-We consider an infinite number of boxes sitting on the lattice $\mathbb Z$ with just a finite number of balls i.e. a configuration $\eta$ having just a finite number of $1's$.
+In the following definitions we consider configurations having only a finite number of $1's$.

+The equivalence among all the definitions is simple.
+The different definitions are however related to different classic combinatorial constructions and illustrate the evolution from different perspectives.

 \underline{First definition} We define the dynamics through a pairing between the balls and some empty boxes.
 Consider a ball configuration $\eta$ containing only a finite number of balls.
 The evolution is defined iteratively.
 At the first step we consider the balls that have an empty box in the nearest neighbor lattice site to the right, that is, local configurations of the type $\bullet\circ$ and we pair the two boxes drawing a line.
 Remove all the pairs created and continue following the same rule with the configuration obtained after the deletion of the paired boxes.
 This procedure will stop after a finite number of iterations because there are only a finite number of balls.
 See Fig.~\ref{cerchi}, where we assumed that there are no balls outside the window and the lines connect balls with the corresponding paired empty boxes.
-The evolved configuration of balls, denoted $T\eta$ is obtained by transporting every ball along the lines to the right up to the corresponding paired empty box.
+The evolved configuration of balls, denoted $T\eta$ is obtained by transporting every ball along the lines to the corresponding paired empty box.
 Note that the lines pairing balls and empty boxes can be drawn without intersections in the upper half plane.